YaoYe-oss/CMEECoursework/week2/README.md

 Python

 ## Dependencies ##
-Python modules: csv, sys, doctest
+Python modules: csv, sys, doctest, re, os, difflib

 ## Installation ##
 To use scripts you can clone the repository: